 Proper storage inhibits the growth of mold and bacteria in food.
 Mold is that fuzzy fungus you see when the food begins to rot.

 When mold is allowed to grow, it produces chemicals that encourage food to decompose.
-As the food rots and breaks down into simple elements, the mold absorbs them and begins to grow.
+As the food rots and breaks down into simple elements, the mold absorbs them and grows.

 On the other hand, bacteria can proliferate when food is not stored correctly.
 Bacteria that grow on food include Salmonella and Listeria.
-They are harmful to the human body and can cause severe illnesses, even death.
+They harm the human body and can cause severe illnesses, even death.

 Deterioration of Food Quality

 Improper storage can make food rot.
-This may be due to:
+This may be due to the following:

 - Insufficient heating during the preparation phase